blahosyl/enlightened-publishing/README.md

 ### About/Credentials section

 This section details the relevant past experience of the client.
 After a hero image and a short introductory text, the different jobs/positions/experiences are presented in a responsive grid.
-By default, only the institution and position title (XXX logo?) is visible; details are uncovered on tap (mobile, tablet) or hover (laptop/desktop).
+By default, only the institution and position title is visible; details are uncovered on tap (mobile, tablet) or hover (laptop/desktop).

 ### Contact section